Firestark/project/docs/topics/status matchers.md

 > Example 2

 In example 2 we match the status 1009 and 7009 coming from 2 different procedures.
 This status only runs when both status codes gets matched.

+### Recommendations

+A recommended way of naming status files is: `status number  meaning.php` for example:

+- 1000 Found goals.php
+- 1001 Added a goal.php
+- 1002 Updated a goal.php
+- 2000 A goal with given description already exists.php

+Another recommendation is to split status code up in different ranges for different categories inside your application and group them in directories like so:

+[directory] 1000 - 2999 goals

+​		Using 1000 to 1999 for successful goal statuses

+​		Using 2000 to 2999 for failure goal statuses

+[directory] 3000 - 4999 tasks

+​		Using 3000 to 3999 for successful task statuses

+​		Using 4000 to 4999 for failure task statuses